build-on-aws/content/posts/what-is-mlops-and-why-it-matters/index.md

 model = LogisticRegression(class_weight='balanced')
 ```

+As you improvise this machine learning model code progression, you would have realized the operational challenges due to the lack of a machine learning practice.
+Note down those challenges in each steps and that will be the user requirements to kick start your MLOps journey.

 Similar to this model code progression, start small and iterate: When you're ready to start implementing MLOps in your own projects, it's important to start small and iterate.
 Don't try to implement all the features at once.
 Instead, focus on the most critical parts of the workflow and build up from there.
-Observing from others, doing all at once led to several issues such as complex code, long development cycles and increased risk of errors.
+Observing from others, doing all at once led to several issues such as complex code, long development cycles and increased risk of errors

 Staring small and iterating helps in breaking down the complex process into smaller, manageable taks that can be accomplished in shorter amount of time.
 This approach also allows you to identify and address any issues or errors at an earlier stage and tune according to business needs, rather than waiting until the end of the deployment cycle.
 You can save time by making small, incremental improvements to the MLOps system, leading to more efficient and effective development cycles.